TheRealFayz/guda/README.md

 ## 📢 Support

-For bugs or feature requests, please open an issue or post on the Turtle WoW forums.
+For bugs or feature requests, please open an issue.
 Your feedback helps improve the addon!